Last Updated on November 22, 2023

 The primary articulation is between Condyles of femur & tibia.
 Patella is a sesamoid bone present anteriorly and articulates with femoral condyle.

-The patellar tendon connects lower part of patella with upper part of tibia.
+The patellar tendon connects the lower part of the patella with the upper part of the tibia.

-Two menisci in each act as shock absorbers & help in spreading weight .
+Two menisci in each act as shock absorbers & help in spreading the weight.

 Conditions Causing Internal Derangement of Knee

 • Medial collateral ligament injury [most common]

 • Degenerate meniscus.